juanpablopizarro/iot-bootcamp/setting_up_enviroment/Cpp/README.md

 - Ubuntu/Debian users may need to add own “username” to the “dialout” group if they are not “root”.
 - Add user to dialout group: 'sudo usermod -a -G dialout $USER' 'sudo usermod -a -G plugdev $USER'

+- You will need to log out and log back in again (or reboot) for the user group changes to take effect.